FireworksProject/jfdi/README.md

 ### Development Server
 We also have a development server configuration used for, well, development and testing.
-Vagrant and VirtualBox make it easy to build a maintain vertual machines that can easily be hosted on any workstation or laptop.
+Vagrant and VirtualBox make it easy to build a maintain virtual machines that can easily be hosted on any workstation or laptop.

-Using Vagrant we create a base box, which is hosted remotely.
-By periodically rebuilding this base box to keep it up to date, we can cheaply build and destroy our local copies during development and testing without having to worry about taking the time to build another one locally.

 Technology Stack
 ----------------
-The tech stack for the web development VM is designed for a Digital Ocean VPS.
+The tech stack for the web development VM is designed for a [Digital Ocean VPS](https://www.digitalocean.com/company/blog/announcing-the-release-of-our-ubuntu-1404LTS-image/) and also [Heroku Cedar 14](https://devcenter.heroku.com/articles/cedar).

-* Ubuntu Precise 12.04 64bit
+* Ubuntu Precise 14.04 64bit
 * Nginx 1.4.1
 * PHP 5 and FPM
 * Node.js 0.10.26